SmartekWorks/result-export/README.md

 **Note** : the following parameters will be ignored if the `ids` list is not empty.

-* `setID`: the unique ID (string) of the test set in the target workspace, which can be got from the test set url.
+* `setID`(mandatory): the unique ID (string) of the test set in the target workspace, which can be got from the test set url.
 For instance, the set ID is **"9"** in the url `http://swathub.com/app/support/samples/scenarios/set/9`.
-The `setID` is mandatory in the `filter` mode.
-* `tags`: tags filtering the scenarios to export, separated by comma.
+* `tags`(optional): tags filtering the scenarios to export, separated by comma.
-* `platforms`: the list of the platforms to export.
-It means any platform if the value is an empty array.
+* `platform`(optional): the platform to export.
+It means any platform if the value is an empty string.
-* `status`: the status of the result to export, `finished`, `failed`, `ok` or `ng`.
+* `status`(optional): the status of the result to export, `finished`, `failed`, `ok` or `ng`.
 It means any status if the value is an empty string.
+* `beforeDate`(optional): the date when results generated before, in the format of `YYYY/MM/DD`.
+It means now if the value is an empty string.
+Please be noted the timezone of `beforeDate` is Asia/Tokyo.

 #### Sample target file

 ```
 {
   "ids":[],
+  "filters": {
     "setID": "1",
-  "tags":"test1",
+    "tags": "tag1, tag2",
     "status": "finished",
-  "platforms": [
-    "Windows 10 + Firefox",
+    "platform": "Windows 10 + Firefox",
-    "Windows 10 + Internet Explorer 11",
-    "Windows 10 + Chrome"
-  ]
+    "beforeDate": "2017/08/08"
+  }
 }
 ```